Robert “Bob” Nolf

 He was born July 12, 1933 in Cleveland, OH to the late James and Irene (Gilligan) Nolf.
-Bob was a 55 year member of the Iron Worker Local Union 17.
+Bob was a 55-year member of the Iron Worker Local Union 17.
 He was a former Northern Ohio wine guild president, and won several awards for his homemade wines.
-He loved to talk, traveling with his beloved wife, Mary, fishing with his buddy, Charlie, an avid gardener and stain glass artist.
-He was a very strong work ethic ranging from working with stain glass to structured steel used to build bridges, buildings and roller coasters for Cedar Point.
+He loved to talk, traveling with his beloved wife, Mary, fishing with his buddy, Charlie, an avid gardener and stained glass artist.
+He had a very strong work ethic ranging from working with stained glass to structured steel used to build bridges, buildings and roller coasters for Cedar Point.
 He was also a faithful blood donor

 He is survived by children, Christy (Bill) Joyce, Vicky (Michael) Laney and Robert Fath; six grandchildren and 14 great-grandchildren.